Marcelh1983/angular-inline-edit/README.md

 - value: initial value
 - saveOption: onedit: emits changes while editing using debounceTime, focusout: only emits when the focus is set to another element
 - placeholder: text shown when 'value' is empty
+- selectText: if true it selects the current text onfocus
 - onValueChanged(): emits new values